joszuijderwijk/personal-website/_posts/2025-07-06-berendblokje.md

 Looking ahead, I'm considering to offer physical sets if there is enough demand.
 That is however a significant investment (both cost and timewise).
 I am also planning to release more MOCs!

 Update: Initiatially I launched an [Etsy webshop](https://berendblokje.etsy.com), which got suspended on the first day without any reason.
-After a few days it magically (and without notification) went back up.
-After some online reading, I found that this is a common thing to do for Etsy...
+After a few days it magically went back up.
+After some online reading, I found that this is a common thing to do for Etsy while verifying new shops.
+Oh well.
 For the time being I will keep the Etsy account, but I will mainly focus on my own webshop.
+I also sell sticker sheets now!

 ---
 👉 The set was featured in the [Algemeen Dagblad](https://www.ad.nl/utrecht/dankzij-jos-27-kan-iedereen-nu-de-utrechtse-skyline-van-lego-bouwen~a909f48d7/) (AD).